 If you’re an average driver, you travel about 14,000 miles each year.
 Between getting your license at 16 and probably turning your keys over at say 86, you’ve likely totaled up about 980,000 miles traveled in a lifetime.
 The odds of you trekking all those miles without incurring a simple fender bender?
 Pretty slim.

-So that makes it even more impressive when we tell you that, at Indian Trails, we’ve honored 28 drivers since the late 1980s with our “Million Mile Award” for going that distance without an avoidable accident.
+So that makes it even more impressive when we tell you that, at Indian Trails, we’ve honored 29 drivers with our “Million Mile Award” for going that distance without an avoidable accident.
 Even more notable is the fact that five drivers have been recognized with a rare, accident-free “Two Million Mile Award.”

 For perspective, a million miles equates to 40 trips around the Earth or two trips to the Moon and back.
 For motorcoach drivers, it means averaging 50,000 miles annually for 20 years.